How Often Motorcycle Oil Change Do You Need?

 If you ride in extreme heat, you should change your oil every 500 miles.

-If you ride in extremely cold weather, it’s best to change your motorcycle oil every 1,000 miles or two years.
+If you ride in extremely cold weather, it’s best to change your motorcycle oil every 1,000 miles or 2 years.

 Change oil before putting bike into storage for months